alexlevn/nf_info_blog/content/blog/create-multi-websites-server-in-one-droplet-digitalocean/index.md

 Open: http://165.227.194.244
 To Install your website with the username & password above (phpmyadmin or root are also ok)

-## Step 10: Install Ssh for the Site
+## Step 10: Setup Ssl for your site

 For [more detail](https://certbot.eff.org/lets-encrypt/ubuntubionic-apache)